DevFarhan92/Full-stack-developer/README.md

 # Full-stack-developer
-Here is the code for all Full stack
+Here is the code for sign up form